-This document is provided to clearing members in order to help them understand the rights and obligations which they have under the LME Clear Rules.
+This document is provided to Members in order to help them understand the rights and obligations which they have under the LME Clear Rules.
 It is not a substitute for reading the LME Clear Rules and does not create any rights and obligations which are additional to those in the LME Clear Rules.
 In the event that there is any contradiction between the provisions of this document and the LME Clear Rules then the LME Clear Rules shall take precedence.
-Terms not defined in this document shall have the meaning set out in the LME Clear Rules.